 “Every time I look at this ruin, it reminds me of our victory against the Serbs,” my friend told me over burek and coffee.

 Inside the cathedral I caught the scent of something foul, and turning a corner, I found that the altar space had recently been used as a public toilet.
 Whether this too carried a political message – or was simply the work of someone who’d been caught short in the park – I’d never know.

 The Church of the Immaculate Conception, UK

-Try as I might though, gaining entry to the building was just not possible; at least, not without causing damage to the wooden barricades, something I’m simply not prepared to do.
+Try as I might though, gaining entry to the building was just not possible; at least, not without causing damage to the wooden barricades, something I was not prepared to do.
 The only clear access I could spot was an unboarded window, a dark slot on the rounded wall at the back end of the church – and at a height of some 15 feet above the ground.

 In the end I left the site unsuccessful, but I expect I’ll be back some day… and next time I come I’m bringing ropes.